 Please note: The 2019 UCR registration period is now open.
 State enforcement of the UCR registration requirements commonly begins January 1, but since the opening of the 2019 registration period was delayed several months, state enforcement for the 2019 registration period will begin April 1, 2019.
 Please visit the UCR website for further information and to register.

 UCR has changed their website address.
 See below for more details.
 New:

 The UCR Plan and Agreement are part of a federally-mandated, state-administered program effective September 10, 2007.
 Under this program, states collect fees from motor carriers, motor private carriers, freight forwarders, brokers and leasing companies, based on the number of qualifying commercial motor vehicles (CMVs) in their fleets.
 The revenues generated are used for enforcement of motor carrier safety programs.

-We encourage you to file your UCR registration at plan.ucr.gov, the official website for UCR filing.
+File your UCR registration at plan.ucr.gov, the official website for UCR filing.
 You can even register and pay by smartphone or tablet of you wish, and the site is available 24 hours day, 7 days a week, 365 days a year.
 Please mail any payments to UCR as outlined in the billing statement.

 Use of a website other than plan.ucr.gov to file UCR may incur charges above and beyond the UCR fees.

 Wisconsin Department of Transportation, Motor Carrier Unit mails out UCR registration reminders each year to all interstate motor carriers, motor private carriers, freight forwarders, brokers and leasing companies that do not have a registered email address in FMCSA.